 Simply put, teamwork is when a group of people work towards a common goal.
 Nothing more.
 Nothing less!

-High-performance teams occur when a group of people work cohesively to consistently produce superior results.
+High performance teams occur when a group of people guided by a common purpose work cohesively to consistently produce superior results.

 5 Pillars of Team Performance